python/cpython/Doc/library/tempfile.rst

    always guaranteed in this case (see :meth:`object.__del__`).
 If *delete* is false, the value of *delete_on_close* is ignored.

-   Therefore to use the name of the temporary file to open the closed file second time, either make sure not to delete the file upon closure (set the *delete* parameter to be false) or, in case the temporary file is created in a :keyword:`with` statement, set the *delete_on_close* parameter to be false.
+   Therefore to use the name of the temporary file to reopen the file after closing it, either make sure not to delete the file upon closure (set the *delete* parameter to be false) or, in case the temporary file is created in a :keyword:`with` statement, set the *delete_on_close* parameter to be false.
    The latter approach is recommended as it provides assistance in automatic